ibm-cloud-docs/api-handbook/design/robustness.md

 But the downsides of accepting noncanonical input can be significant:

-* Canonicalization can be a complicated procedure with many corner cases and ambiguities that can significantly increase the complexity of an API.
-This additional complexity makes the service harder to write and maintain and increases the testing and attack surfaces.
+* Canonicalization can be a complicated procedure with many corner cases and ambiguities that significantly increase the complexity of an API.
+The additional complexity of transforming noncanonical input makes the service harder to develop and maintain.
+It also expands the testing and attack surfaces.
-* If canonicalization decisions are tied to specific libraries used by the service, it may be significantly harder to transition a service implementation to a new technology.
+* If canonicalization decisions are tied to specific libraries used by the service, it could be significantly harder to transition a service implementation to a new technology.
-* If canonicalization is done lazily[^lazy-canonicalization], the burden falls on clients to compute equivalency of values, and regardless of how noncanonical values are sorted, some client developers may be [surprised][astonishment].
+* If canonicalization is done lazily[^lazy-canonicalization], the burden falls on clients to compute equivalency of values.
+Also, collection sorting behavior might [surprise][astonishment] some client developers regardless of how order is computed for noncanonical values.
-* If canonicalization is done eagerly[^eager-canonicalization], some clients — and in particular, [declarative orchestration engines][infrastructure-as-code] — may experience undesired behavior if a value the client sets is silently transformed such that the client may incorrectly assume that a value it set was overridden (by another client in a race), causing the client to repeatedly attempt to reset the value.
+* If canonicalization is done eagerly[^eager-canonicalization], some clients — [declarative orchestration engines][infrastructure-as-code] in particular — could experience undesired behavior
+  if a value the client sets is silently transformed.
+The client might erroneously assume that a canonicalizing transformation it observes is a conflicting update (from another client in a race) and repeatedly attempt to reset the value.
 * Besides increasing overall attack surface, certain classes of attacks specifically depend on bugs where different code paths disagree on canonicalization logic.